…Baldo Minaudo, MBA, Broker, Real Estate Homeward, 416-564-0245

 The area west of St. Augustine Seminary evolved as a summer cottage community with the first year-round residences built on Chine Drive (just east of Midland Avenue on the in the present day neighbourhood of Cliffcrest) in the 1920’s.
 It was these Arts and Crafts style homes that defined the neighbourhood’s character to this day.
 Most of the Cliffside houses were built from the 1920’s-1940’s with architectural styles that include Cape Cod, Craftsman style bungalows, Edwardian, Tudor and newer, contemporary homes.
 In the most recent years, the value of homes built closer to the lake have risen considerably, especially along Fishleigh Drive (south end of the neighbourhood) which has truly magnificent views of Lake Ontario.

-The Birchcliffe-Cliffside community, as of 2011, had a population of 21,856 occupying 9,185 private dwellings, 54% of which are single-detached houses (compared to Toronto’s average of 26%).
+The community of Birchcliffe-Cliffside, as of 2011, had a population of 21,856 occupying 9,185 private dwellings, 54% of which are single-detached houses (compared to Toronto’s average of 26%).
 The average family income was $73,364, compared to Toronto’s $70,945.
 A significant 90% of the residents spoke English at home, 73% were born in Canada (compared to Toronto’s average of 49%), and the top 5 ethnic origins are English, Irish, Canadian, Scottish and French.
-Visible minorities accounted for 21% of the community, compared to 49% for Toronto.

-If you would like more information on this or other neighbourhoods or are looking to buy a home or sell your house contact:
+If you would are looking to sell your house or buy a home contact:

 Baldo Minaudo, MBA